 These knee-high, cool-season cabbage relatives are grown for their leaves, which can be steamed, stir-fried, sauted, or added to soups.
 Both are high in vitamins A and C and calcium.
 Hardy to 5F, these vegetables are winter staples.
-Kale grows 1430 in. high, and collards average 23 ft. high.
+Kale grows 1430 inches high, and collards average 23 feet high.

 Curly-leafed kales (such as red-veined, purple-tinged 'Redbor' and blue-green 'Winterbor') form compact clusters of tightly curled leaves.
 'Toscano' ('Lacinato') is a noncurly green kale also known as dinosaur kale and considered by many to be the best tasting.
 'Red Russian' is a noncurly red kale whose leaves are gray-green with purple veins.
 Flowering kale is similar to flowering cabbage, with brightly colored, decorative foliage; it too is edible and is sometimes sold in markets under the name salad savoy.
 Collard greens come from large, smooth-leafed plants that do not form a head.
 Collard selections include 'Champion', 'Flash', 'Georgia', and 'Vates'.

 Sow seeds in place, and thin to 1123 feet apart; or set out transplants at the same spacing.
 Planted in early spring or late summer, collards and kale will yield edible leaves in fall, winter, and spring.
 Late-summer planting is preferable for the Lower, Coastal, and Tropical South; plant in either season for the Upper and Middle South.